>>PHOTOS: WSU classes resume during coronavirus pandemic

 School officials said it remains to be seen if Miami will conduct in-person learning at its main Oxford campus and its regional schools in Hamilton and Middletown.

-“The health and safety of our students, faculty, staff and communities are our paramount concern,” Miami University President Gregory Crawford said in a statement.
-“The coming days and weeks will provide us with much more information to determine if we can still proceed with our planned residence hall move in beginning on Sept.
-14, and the resumption of in-person courses.”
+“The coming days and weeks will provide us with much more information to determine if we can still proceed with our planned residence hall move in beginning on September 14, and the resumption of in-person courses,” Crawford said.

 University of Cincinnati